-- -- Specific factors or conditions make it reasonable to conclude that the child cannot be placed with a guardian without the provision of subsidy payments under the Act. - -- A reasonable but unsuccessful effort was made to place the child with an appropriate guardian without the provision of subsidy assistance, or a prospective placement is the only placement in the best interest of the child.
+- -- Specific factors or conditions make it reasonable to conclude that the child cannot be placed with a guardian without the provision of subsidy payments under the act. - -- A reasonable but unsuccessful effort was made to place the child with an appropriate guardian without the provision of subsidy assistance, or a prospective placement is the only placement in the best interest of the child.
 The bill would delete those provisions.
-Instead, a child would be eligible to receive guardianship assistance if all of the following applied:
+Instead, a child would be eligible to receive guardianship assistance if the DHS determined that all of the following applied: - -- The child had been removed from his or her home as a result of a judicial determination that allowing him or her to remain in the home would be contrary to his or her welfare.